 Cognitive systems that include a metareasoning or self-reflective component have enjoyed renewed interest in recent years, as evidenced by workshops such as the AAAI-2008 Metareasoning Workshop and the volume that followed, Metareasoning: Thinking about thinking (Cox & Raja, 2011).
 Such architectures typically consist of a base-level reasoner, which reasons about object-level concepts, and a meta-level reasoner that monitors and manipulates the base-level reasoner.
 In this work, we describe and evaluate a cognitive system that is divided into a abductive base-level reasoner and an abductive metareasoner.
 The base-level abductive reasoner receives reports of putative observations and attempts to infer their true explanations, i.e., what caused the phenomenon that was observed and reported.
 The abductive reasoning is domain-general reasoning, concerning itself with generic evidence and hypotheses rather than object-level phenomena.
-In this work, domain-specific concepts are encapsulated in a separate module that appears as a black box to the reasoners.
+In this work, domainspecific concepts are encapsulated in a separate module that appears as a black box to the base-level reasoner (and metareasoner).
 Sometimes, no plausible, consistent explanations for some reports are generated by the domain-specific module, leaving those reports unexplainable.
 We call such reports anomalous and describe how they may be symptoms of errors in the system's world estimate.

 The presence of anomalies activates the metareasoning system, which treats anomalies as evidence of possible errors and attempts to determine their causes.
 Thus, the metareasoning system is itself abductive, and uses the same machinery (algorithms and code) as the base-level reasoner.
 We enumerate the possible causes of anomalies that are specific to abductive base-level reasoners.
-Besides errors in the belief state, an anomaly might be caused by noise, i.e. a false report that is anomalous partly because it is false.
-Thus, an anomaly does not always imply an error in the belief state.
+Besides errors in the doxastic state, an anomaly might be caused by noise, i.e. a false report that is anomalous partly because it is false.
+Thus, an anomaly does not always indicate an error in the doxastic state.
 In our system, abductive metareasoning concludes that an anomaly is the result of noise as a fallback explanation when no other explanation of the anomaly is found that is consistent or sufficiently plausible.
-Thus, noise is not explicitly detected by domain-specific report properties, but rather implicitly detected by way of domain-general contextual considerations.
+Thus, noise is not explicitly detected by domain-specific properties, but rather implicitly detected by way of domain-general considerations.
 We demonstrate that this two-level abductive system is effective at detecting and correcting errors, and detecting noise, even when faced with limited sensor capabilities and a very high level of noise.

-Although other systems include an anomaly-driven metareasoning component to guide belief or theory revision and learning (Schmill et al., 2011; Bridewell, 2004; Cox & Ram, 1999), the system discussed here is, to our knowledge, the first to apply abduction where both the base-level and metareasoning components use the same machinery.
+Although other cognitive systems include an anomaly-driven metareasoning component to guide belief or theory revision and learning (Schmill et al., 2011; Bridewell, 2004; Cox & Ram, 1999), the system discussed here is, to our knowledge, the first to apply abductive metareasoning to abductive reasoning where both the base-level and metareasoning components use the same machinery.
 Some benefits of this combined system are its generality, simplicity, and effectiveness at its task.

-The remainder of this paper provides details.
-We introduce the pattern of abductive reasoning in the next section.
-This is followed in Section 3 by a formal definition of belief states and various other features of our abductive reasoning system.
-Section 4 details an efficient abductive reasoning algorithm.
-Next, we explore abductive metareasoning in Section 5.
-This section outlines the possible causes of anomalies in the base-level abductive reasoning system, and their corresponding belief revisions.
-Section 6 describes the experimental domains and results of our evaluation.
-The final two sections discuss related work and plans for future research.
+The remainder of this paper is organized as follows.
+We present an abductive reasoning system in the next section.
+This is followed in Section 3 by an examination of the metareasoning system, which outlines the possible causes of anomalies in the base-level abductive reasoning system, and their corresponding belief revisions.
+Section 4 describes the experimental domains and is followed by Section 5 with the experimental methodology and Section 6 with experimental results.
+The final two sections discuss related work and offer concluding remarks.